Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    domain.
 A hosted zone in Route 53 allows you to customize the DNS records for your domain.
 Finally, press continue.
 (When you're back on the ACM dashboard You don't need for the validation to happen; it'll take time.
 Just go to the next step)
-4. Search up EC2 and hea to the Target Groups tab.
-Then create a target group.
+4. Search up EC2 and head to the Target Groups tab.
+Then press Create a target group.
 5. Target type is Instances since we're only working with EC2 instances.
 The name can be "project-01".
 This time, that "01" is important.
 The protocol should be HTTP and port 80 since we let our ALB/ELB/Load Balancer handle HTTPS.
 Select your VPC and